By ProHobby™ | Ecological Systems Authority

 Conclusion

+Aquarium stability is not balance.
 It is dynamic equilibrium — a continuous negotiation between biology, chemistry, physics, and time.

+Aquariums do not fail because change occurs.
 They fail because the system cannot respond fast enough or deeply enough to that change.

 Understanding this principle reframes every other aspect of aquarium keeping and explains why some aquariums quietly thrive for years while others collapse despite constant attention.